← projects

 clickjack --logo ./logo.svg https://app.acme.example https://x9k2.oastify.com

-Clickjacking is a relatively simple finding, but on an engagement with a large number of in-scope applications the manual process adds up.
-Building a framing PoC for each host means writing the HTML, hosting it, and taking a screenshot, and that repeats across each application and each authenticated route you want to evidence.
-ClickJacker reduces that to a single command per host, and from there it is a case of swapping the target argument and taking the next screenshot.
+Clickjacking is a low-complexity finding but adds up on engagements with a large number of in-scope applications.
+Building a framing PoC for each host by hand means writing HTML, hosting it, and taking a screenshot, repeated across every application and every authenticated route you want to evidence.
+ClickJacker reduces that to a single command per host.
+The decoy overlay and phishing form are ready immediately; swap the target argument for the next host and the next screenshot follows in seconds.

 Authorised testing only.
 Use against systems you have explicit permission to assess.